Cloud Native Reference Architecture

 Everybody is invited to suggest changes, additions, and improvements to the Cloud Native Reference Architecture site.
 We employ a community-driven process governed by the CNCF to develop and improve upon this shared reference.
 Contributions are welcome from all participants who abide by the project’s purpose and charter.

-Anyone wishing to contribute may submit a GitHub issue or create a pull request.
-Please ensure you follow the Style Guide, read the How To Contribute doc, join the CNCF Slack workspace, and join the #reference-architectures channel.
+Please ensure you read the How To Contribute doc, join the CNCF Slack workspace, and join the #reference-architectures channel.

 Acknowledgements